Who am I? They mock me, these lonely questions of mine.

 Who am I?
 To answer this question we often resort to the input and influence of others: parents, siblings, extended family, friends, to name but a few.
 Furthermore, each of us believes: “I have all the data to answer the question.”
 Here’s the problem: all of our perceptions are flawed because they rely on both limited and faulty data.
-No one, including yourself, has the “full scope” about you!
+No one, including yourself, has the “full scoop” about you!

-So, are we adrift on an ocean of confusion, with no shore in sight on which to establish a solid foundation of self identity?
+So, are we adrift on an ocean of confusion, with no shore in sight on which to establish a solid foundation of self-identity?
 The answer is a resounding “NO!”
 Note the words of Bonhoeffer.
 “Whoever I am, Thou knowest, O God, I am thine!”
 David echoed this affirmation.
 “You have looked deep into my heart, Lord, and you know all about me.”
 (Psalm 139:1)

 Suppose you’re going to build a house.
 You have some idea of the design and size.
 The first order of business is to have a blueprint drawn.
 Perhaps you’ll pass through several revisions before what has been in your head is now on paper.
 The builder you hire will follow your ideas … now on paper.
 Note: the finished product will be a reflection of what you envisioned.

-Now, here’s a mind blowing revelation!
+Now, here’s a mind-blowing revelation!
 “Now the Word of the Lord came to me saying, ‘Before I started to put you together in your mother, I knew you.’.”
 (Note: the word “know” in Hebrews is not mere mental cognition.
 Rather, it connotes intimate connection.
 EG: this word is used for sexual intercourse.)
 When did the Creator begin to think of Jeremiah?
-Before “in the beginning God created the heavens and the earth.
+Before “in the beginning, God created the heavens and the earth.
 (Genesis 1:1)

 YOU ARE NOT AN AFTERTHOUGHT OF THE CREATOR!